JAGUAR'S SEVEN LE MANS WINS

 1953 winner Duncan Hamilton on the significance of the C-type’s disc brakes

-“We realized that competition was the best way of producing publicity.
+“We realised that competition was the best way of producing publicity.
 If you were in a Jaguar, people would pull up beside you and ask: ‘What is it?’
 But, as soon as we won Le Mans, people would immediately know what a Jaguar was.
 That win put us on the map.
 And winning Le Mans didn’t cost much.
 I’d be surprised if it cost more than £15,000.
 But it was most important, for it helped our sales hugely in America.”

 Competitions manager Frank ‘Lofty’ England on the benefits of those first Le Mans wins

 “My proudest moment was when my Jaguar first won the Le Mans 24 Hours race – the first time a British car had won since the Bentley boys.
 A manufacturer has to remember that participation in racing is for the benefit of business, and this attitude can dilute the pleasure.
 I must say, however, that I do get pleasure from racing, even if a great deal of it is spoilt by the anxiety which one cannot help but feel during an important race that one hopes to win.
-To hear one of the timekeepers in the pit announce that so-and-so who is in the lead is overdue compares unfavorably with the most hair-raising nightmare.”
+To hear one of the timekeepers in the pit announce that so-and-so who is in the lead is overdue compares unfavourably with the most hair-raising nightmare.”

 Jaguar founder Sir William Lyons on the thrill of racing